albop/dbe_archive/slides/3_linear_regression.md

 ----

-### Main take away
+### Main takeaway

-- Given the true model, all estimators are random variables
+- <!-- .element class="fragment" --> Given the true model, <strong>all estimators are random variables</strong> of the data generating process

-- Given the values $\alpha$, $\beta$, $\sigma$ of the true model, we can model the distribution of the estimates.
+- <!-- .element class="fragment" -->Given the values $\alpha$, $\beta$, $\sigma$ of the true model, we can model the distribution of the estimates.
+- <!-- .element class="fragment" -->Some closed forms:
+    - $\hat{\sigma}^2 = Var(y_i - \alpha -\beta x_i)$ estimated variance of the residuals
     - $mean(\hat{\beta}) = (\hat{\beta}) $ (__unbiased__)
     - $\sigma(\hat{\beta}) =  \frac{\sigma^2}{Var(x_i)}$

+- <!-- .element class="fragment" -->These statististics or any functon of them can be computed exactly, *given the data().
+- <!-- .element class="fragment" -->Their distribution depends, on the data-generating process
-- Goal construct statistics whose distribution is known, to validate/invalidate a model
+- <!-- .element class="fragment" -->Can we produce statistics whose distribution is known given mild assumptions on the data-generating process?
+  - if so, we can assess how likely are our observations

 ----

 ### Fisher-Statistic

 <div class="container">